 Samuel's headstone in the Rheinberg War Cemetery Photograph (18408538) by Des Philippet via findagrave.com

-Samuel served with 77 Squadron which, in the early days of WW2, was part of Bomber Command's No 4 Group.
+Samuel's WW2 service was with 77 Squadron, part of Bomber Command's No 4 Group.
 The Squadron was equipped with Armstrong-Whitworth Whitleys - which, as illustrated below, flew in a distinctively nose-down attitude.
-(Until the arrival of the Avro Lancaster, the Whitley was the RAF's heaviest bomber.)
+(Until the arrival of the four-engined Avro Lancaster in February 1942, the Whitley was the RAF's heaviest bomber.)

 An Armstrong-Whitworth Whitley V bomber, circa 1940 RAF official photograph - public domain